clemens-chr/segment-anything-2-real-time/README.md

 pip install dds-cloudapi-sdk
 pip install flash_attn einops

+# May need to pip install a few other things, add to this list as needed
+pip install tyro

 # Can also get Grounding DINO 1.5 API token if desired, refer to https://github.com/IDEA-Research/Grounded-SAM-2 for details
 # I put my api tokens in
 vim ~/api_keys/grounded_sam_2_key.txt